LavishGupta613/Market_trend_prediction/README.md

 This project utilizes **3 years of daily closing price data** for a financial asset to calculate technical indicators and predict market trends.
 Below are the details of the dataset and its usage:

 ### Data Source
-- The historical price data was obtained from platforms like [Yahoo Finance](https://finance.yahoo.com) or similar financial APIs.
+- The historical price data was obtained from platforms like [Yahoo Finance](https://finance.yahoo.com) .
 - Covers the period: **January 2021 - December 2023**.

 ### Data Features